-Over the course of this remarkably short story, the Little Mermaid has her tongue cut out, finds that her new legs grant her stabbing pain every step she takes, stands over her sleeping paramour with a knife, ready to stab him to death so that she can drip his blood onto her feet, commits suicide, and then gets an extra day added to her time in Purgatory every time a child cries.
+Over the course of this remarkably short story, the Little Mermaid has her tongue cut out, finds that her new legs grant her stabbing pain every step she takes, stands over her sleeping paramour with a knife, ready to stab him to death so that she can drip his blood onto her feet, commits suicide, and then cries and gets an extra day added to her time in Purgatory every time a child commits a bad deed.

-The shipwreck/fire scene can be pretty frightening, especially when Eric realizes that Max is still on board—the shot of the terrified dog, frantically barking, doesn't help.
+The shipwreck/fire scene can be pretty frightening, especially when lightning strikes one of the sails, setting it on fire.
+Then the ship crashes into a gaggle of rocks, sending crew overboard.
+As the crew makes it to the lifeboats, Eric realizes that Max is still on board—the shot of the terrified dog, frantically barking while surrounded by deadly flames doesn't help.
 Then, Eric risks his life to save Max and gets caught in the ensuing explosion and would certainly have drowned had Ariel not rescued him.

 When Ursula shows what happens to her clients who break their contracts — they get turned into these immobile, screaming, limbless worms stuck by the hundreds to the floor of her cave and then it happens to King Triton.

 It happens to Ariel too, and in a more horrific way: in order to scare and threaten Triton, Ursula begins to tranform Ariel then freezes the transformation, leaving Ariel as a mermaid-worm hybrid.